Laxmikurapati/SimilarityQuest-Sentence-Similarity-Checker/README.md

-# SimilifyScore: Sentence Similarity Checker
+# SimilarityQuest: Sentence Similarity Checker

 SimilifyScore is a web application built using React and a Hugging Face model to measure the similarity between two given sentences and display their similarity score.